 Don’t be fooled by movie stars’ voluminous hair or a stranger walking down the street with gorgeous hair.
 We’ve all said to ourselves at one point in our lives, I wish I had hair like that.
 I am going to let you in on their secret.
 Their luxurious locks have four key elements in common; time, product (lots of it), effort and investment.
 It’s time to get hair like that.

-Let’s simply break it down by these four elements.
+Let’s break it down by these four key elements.

 I’m not telling you anything new by saying it takes time to style your hair.
 But what may be a fresh concept is to spend some time educating yourself about your specific hair type.
 By spending a little extra time doing some research and asking the right questions you’ll gain invaluable lifelong knowledge.
 For instance, if you are reading my articles about hair, products and lifestyle, you’re off to a good start.
 Or take time to schedule a consultation with your stylist outside of your regular hair appointment.
 Most stylists offer a free 30-minute consult.
 The knowledge you’ll gain in half an hour will be invaluable.